alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 An NMOS Registry MUST NOT enable OAuth2.0 authorizations on its registration API.
 It SHOULD instead enforces the use of TLS v1.2 or v1.3, with client-server mutual authentication if restricting access to the Registry is required, with server authentication otherwise.

+## Paths

+Access to "/" and "/x-nmos" MUST use the "node" API scope.
+Access to "/x-manufacturer" and "/x-manufacturer/*" MUST use the "manufacturer" scope.

+Access to an endpoint of the `urn:x-nmos:control:ncp` control type MUST use the "nc" API scope.

 ## Behaviour

 ### Time Synchronization